CahanLab/epoch/README.md

 # Data is in the R package data folder
 pathToWarpNet = "../"
 mmTFs<-utils_loadObject( paste0(pathToWarpNet, "data/mmTFs.rda") )

+# remove Pcna and App which are not TFs.
+Please take note of other non-TFs that you find and create an issue so that we can remove them
+mmTFs <- setdiff(mmTFs, c("App", "Pcna"))

 list12<-loadLoomExpUMAP( paste0(pathToWarpNet, "data/adMuscle_E12_DPT_071919.loom", xname='leiden', has_dpt_groups=FALSE)
 expDat<-list12[['expDat']]